From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 How can generative AI help in marketing?

-AI can help marketers to:
+Generative AI products can help marketers to:

 • Personalize content for specific audiences, thus enhancing customer engagement and brand loyalty